robincunningham2/Leaf/README.md

 make
 ```

-Now, A can be found using the `./leaf` command.
+Now, Leaf can be found using the `./leaf` command.